Platinum(II) chloride: Preparation

 Transformations such as this are "driven" by entropy, the free energy gained upon the release of a gaseous product from a solid.
 Upon heating to still higher temperatures, PtCl2 releases more chlorine to give metallic Pt.
 This conversion is the basis of the gravimetric assay of the purity of the PtCl2 product.

-Uses
+Reactions

 Most reactions of PtCl2 proceed via treatment with ligands (L) to give molecular derivatives.
 These transformations entail depolymerization via cleavage of Pt-Cl-Pt linkages: